-The value-in-use calculations have been prepared using management's cost and revenue projections for the next three years to 27 March 2027 and a longer-term growth rate of 5% to 30 March 2029.
-A terminal value has been included in the value-in-use calculation based on the cash flows for the year ending 30 March 2029, incorporating the assumption that growth beyond 30 March 2029 is equivalent to nominal inflation rates, assumed to be 2%, which are not significant to the assessment.
+The value-in-use calculations have been prepared using management's cost and revenue projections for the next three years to 1 April 2028 and a longer-term growth rate of 5% to 30 March 2030 (last year: 5% to 31 March 2029).
+A terminal value has been included in the value-in-use calculation based on the cash flows for the year ending 30 March 2030, incorporating the assumption that growth beyond 30 March 2030 is equivalent to nominal inflation rates, assumed to be 2% (last year: 2% beyond 31 March 2029), which are not significant to the assessment.